Dirtie Blonde

 Dirtie Blonde was a rock band that consisted of vocalist Amie Miriello, acoustic guitarist Jay Dmuchowski, lead guitarist Sean Kipe, bassist Dean Moore and drummer Tim Perez.
-The band released the hit single "Walk Over Me" from their self-titled album in the spring of 2006 on the Jive Records label.
-Dirtie Blonde toured the U.S. throughout 2006, opening for artists such as Nick Lachey, INXS and Teddy Geiger.
+The band released the single "Walk Over Me" from their self-titled album in the spring of 2006 on the Jive Records label.
+Dirtie Blonde toured the U.S. throughout 2006, opening for artists such as INXS and Teddy Geiger.

 Miriello now performs under her own name; a second album for Jive was reportedly close to completion as of early 2008.
 Sean Kipe now plays lead guitar for the rock band Course of Nature.